Beeline is all about the journey to the destination

 Currently, Beeline is targeting the product to its biggest user base, which is currently in London, but the device works “anywhere you can see the sky.”
 Putnam says the only place you might have difficulty is using an Android phone in China (because China).

 The goal for the coming months is to use the data collected from its users in the UK to build out the product and improve it.
-“We want to be measured on how we expand rather than trying to tackle the world at once,” says Putnam who also noted that he’s interested in seeing if the features that resonated during their crowdfunding campaign will remains the same now that consumers have the device in their hands.
+“We want to be measured on how we expand rather than trying to tackle the world at once,” says Putnam who also noted that he’s interested in seeing if the features that resonated during their crowdfunding campaign will remain the same now that consumers have the device in their hands.
 “I’m curious to see if people will love it and use it the way we designed or if evolves into something else entirely.”

 0